George Marshall-Hall: Early life

 Marshall-Hall's father owned a 65-ton iron ocean-going yacht which, he said, was kept "in great measure to give my family fresh air, the opportunity of seeing foreign ports, of leading a healthy life such as cannot be led on shore".
 He was, he declared, a "family yachtsman who likes to see his youngsters' skin-tanned".
 As a child George probably participated in family trips on this vessel when it explored Norwegian fjords and grappled for broken telegraph cable in the Atlantic Ocean.

 Born in London, Marshall-Hall began his schooling in Brighton.
 But then his family moved to Blackheath in London's southeast where in 1873 he enrolled in the Blackheath Proprietary School and at much the same time began taking private music lessons.
 His interest in music, according to his brother, had first been aroused by his paternal grandmother and his great-uncle.
 The latter, it seems, was himself an organist and composer.
 In 1878 the family moved again, this time to Montreux on the shore of Lake Geneva in Switzerland, where George formed a choral society which met to practise in the family dining room.

-By 1880, having become proficient in both French and German, he was back in England teaching languages and music, first at the Oxford Military College, Cowley, and afterwards at Newton College, South Devon.
+By 1880, having become proficient in both French and German, he was back in England teaching languages and music, first at the Oxford Military College, Cowley, and afterwards at Newton Abbot Proprietary College, South Devon.
 Then, late in 1886, bent now on devoting himself to a career in music, he returned briefly to Switzerland to take up a position as organist in Lausanne before becoming musical director of Wellington College in Crowthorne, Berkshire.
 In 1888 he was appointed orchestral and choral conductor as well as composition- and singing-teacher at the London Organ School and Instrumental College of Music.
 At the same time articles written by him on musical subjects began appearing in English newspapers and magazines.

 He was later to claim that his father disapproved of his choice of career, declaring that "he wouldn't want any damn fiddler in his family" and, when thwarted in this regard, cutting his son off without a shilling.
 So George apparently received no paternal assistance when, unable to get enough work in his chosen profession on occasions in the 1880s, he was compelled, he recalled, to sleep in the snow in Trafalgar Square and to button his jacket up to the neck when in polite society to conceal his lack of a shirt collar and waistcoat.